 Mr. Goldstein has been an advisor to foundations and families of wealth with emphasis on giving strategies and grantees' accountability issues.
 Foundations served include Kresge and Ford.
 Ford and Rockefeller Brothers Fund have previously referred organizations to Oram for client services.
 In 2013 he formed Family Foundation Management/Counsel, LLC to work with new and emerging entities.

-He is immediate past president of the board of trustees of Women's Prison Association, immediate past Chairman of PICO National Network, former trustee and treasurer of Jazzmobile and trustee emeritus of Berkshire Theater Festival.
+He is immediate past president of the board of trustees of Women's Prison Association, immediate past Chairman of PICO National Network (now Faith in Action), former trustee and treasurer of Jazzmobile and trustee emeritus of Berkshire Theater Festival.
 Mr. Goldstein serves on the national scholarship award committee of the Jackie Robinson Foundation.
 He is co-author of Dear Friend, Mastering the Art of Direct Mail Fundraising and his publication So You Want to be a Consultant! was published in 2006.
 Opinion and commentary on current philanthropic trends may be found on the blog Oram Matters, accessed directly on line or through the company's web site.

 He is adjunct professor of philanthropic management at Milano The New School for Management and Urban Policy and has overseen 300 studies of nonprofit organizations by his graduate students over 20 years of teaching.
 In 2013 he received a Muskie MAX Award through the US State Department and worked with 30 NGOs in Kyrgyzstan.